Special Appointments and Honours

 (2011) "Leaving ≠ Moving: Housing Patterns of Women Who Have Left an Abusive Partner" (with Pamela Ponic, Colleen Varcoe, Judith Wuest and Marilyn Ford-Gilboe) Violence Against Women 17(12):1576-1600.

-(2009) "The Effects of Past Intimate Partner Violence and Current Resources on Women's Health after Leaving an Abusive Partner" (with Marilyn Ford-Gilboe, Judith Wuest, Colleen Varcoe, Marilyn Merritt-Gray, Joanne Hammerton, Jacqueline Campbell, and Piotr Wilk) Social Science & Medicine, 68(6):1021-1029.
+(2009) "Modelling the effects of intimate partner violence and access to resources on women's health in the early years after leaving an abusive partner" (with Marilyn Ford-Gilboe, Judith Wuest, Colleen Varcoe, Marilyn Merritt-Gray, Joanne Hammerton, Jacqueline Campbell, and Piotr Wilk) Social Science & Medicine, 68(6):1021-1029.

 (2009) "Gender Inequality and Patterns of Abuse Post Leaving" (with Marilyn Ford-Gilboe and Joanne Hammerton) Journal of Family Violence 24(1):27-39.